 But slipping on a rock, twisting an ankle, or suffering from any other kind of injury on a shore excursion can easily put a damper on your fun vacation plans.

-It is important that staff on crew ships are ensuring passenger safety always.
+It is important that staff on crew ships ensure passenger safety always.

 Slip And Fall